bshirani/gocryptotrader/backtester/data/kline/csv/README.md

 # GoCryptoTrader Backtester: Csv package

-This csv package is part of the GoCryptoTrader codebase.

 ## Csv package overview

 This package is responsible for the loading of kline data via a CSV file.
 It can retrieve candle data or trade data which is converted into candle data.